Prosecutor: No Pulse clubgoers hit by officers' bullets

 ORLANDO, Fla.
 (AP) — More than two-and-a-half years after 49 people were massacred at a gay nightclub in Florida, a prosecutor said Wednesday that no clubgoers were hit by responding officers' bullets and each time responding officers fired their weapons was reasonable and justified.

 State Attorney Aramis Ayala said at a news conference that she had issued letters of clearance to the 14 law enforcement officers who fired more than 180 shots during a more than three-hour standoff with gunman Omar Mateen at the Orlando's Pulse nightclub in June 2016.
+Mateen pledged allegiance to the Islamic State group.

 Ayala released the findings a day before the one-year anniversary of another Florida mass shooting — the massacre of 17 people at Marjory Stoneman Douglas High School in Parkland.